 Hurricane shutters come in various designs, whose applicability will be determined by the type of walls, windows and your budget.
 They can be bought both premade, to be installed by the user, or custom, which are usually installed by professionals.
 Custom shutters are needed for unusually large windows, while your standard American peeping holes will do with a premade one.

-For a complete guide to storm/hurricane shutters, we recommend reading this text by FEMA (opens in a new tab).
+For a complete guide to storm/hurricane shutters, we recommend reading the technical fact sheet 6.2 of FEMA P-499 (opens in a new tab).

 Employ Hurricane Resistant Landscaping